CartoDB/CartoDB-SQL-API/doc/batch_queries.md

   `Your payload is too large.
 Max size allowed is 8192 (8kb)`

 - Only the `query` element of the job scheme can be modified.
 All other elements of the job schema are defined by the Batch Query and are read-only

+- Have in mind that creating several jobs not guarantees that jobs are going to be executed in the same order that were created.
+If you need run queries in a specific order you may want use [Chaining Batch Queries](https://carto.com/docs/carto-engine/sql-api/batch-queries/#chaining-batch-queries).